-- It is imperative that participants drink lots of water.
+- It is imperative that participants drink lots of water, bottles of which are included in the cost of the tour.
 We allow for many bathroom breaks and we will always keep you updated about when the next bathroom break will occur.

 - There will be longer and more difficult hikes/climbs on a few occasions.
 Those unable to do these hikes/climbs will take the bus and meet the group after the hike.

 - Jordan River

 - Sea of Galilee Boat Ride and Boat Museum

 - Peter’s Primacy